thesamtang/Appointment-Scheduler/README.md

 Bootstrap: a HTML, CSS and Javascript framework which is generally intended for use in front end development. for this application we mainly used Bootstrap�s modal elements and CSS classes.

 Firebase: A real-time backend database service that allowed us to upload JSON files with our data�s structure and then edit and keep track of edits in real time.
-This is how the timeslots� availability is stored and retrieved.
+This is how the timeslots' availability is stored and retrieved.
 The service has a Javascript API, as well as Java and Objective-C.

 For more information on HTML,CSS, or Javascript: http://www.w3schools.com